navgurukul/bhanwari-devi/README.md

 - *Don't shy away from sending a PR, we are more than happy to help you out in the process.*

 ## Code Strucutre
 - *The philosophy of the code strucutre is keeping things as small as they can be.
 We love Minions.
 Who doesn't :P. Keeping functions small, components small, and files small.
-Basically keepings everything as small as they can be.*
+Basically keeping everything as small as they can be.*

 ### Let's see the file structure now.